halvardssm/habit-tracker/README.md

 Here are the different sub commands:

 ```
     habits:create       Create a new habit
     habits:list         List habits
     tasks:list          List tasks
     tasks:active        List tasks that are active and can be completed
     tasks:complete      Complete a task
+    analytics           Query analytics.
+You can already get a lot of information using the list commands, but this is a
+                        central analytics helper.
 ```

 ### Habit Create